OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Objection

-When you are starting objection you will find the prompt within the bundle directory.
+When you are starting objection you will find the prompt within the Bundle directory.

 ```bash
 org.owasp.MSTG on (iPhone: 10.3.3) [usb] # pwd print